How to disable author archives in WordPress

 The methods below require you to know how to add a code snippet to the functions.php file in your theme.
 If you don't know how, use the Code Snippets plugin to make it easier to insert code.

-If you just want Google to not index the author pages, but keep them functioning, use the code snippet below:
+If you just want Google to not index the author pages, e.g. not show them on search results page, but keep them functioning, use the code snippet below:

 add_filter( 'slim_seo_robots_index', function( $value ) {